Kalebeadv/Kalebeadv/README.md

 🔭 I’m system information student;<br>
 🌱 I’m currently learning JavaScript with React Native; <br>
-👨‍💻 I’m currently working on a project for my final paper <br>
+👨‍💻 I’m currently working on a project for my final paper. <br>
 <!--
 **Kalebeadv/Kalebeadv** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.